Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Model Architecture

 \subsection{Context Cluster Embedding}

-For each attention head, the generated perspective vectors are used to predict the hierarchical relation between the main and supporting sentences.
+The generated perspective vectors are used for each attention head to predict the hierarchical relation between the main and supporting sentences.
 We use the dot product similarity to capture this discourse dependency.
 The dependency scorer (Figure~\ref{fig:model_architecture}) returns the proportion of focus between the main sentence $S_i$ and the supporting sentence $S_j$:

 Context cluster embeddings are created by summing the main sentence representation $u_i^{(m)}$ with the weighted sum of the supporting sentence representations.
-We weight this sum by the dependency score so that sentences which are unrelated have little contribution to this embedding.
+We weight this sum by the dependency score so that unrelated sentences contribute less to the context cluster embedding.

 For each attention head, we create a single embedding by summing each of the context cluster embeddings $\bar{\mathbf{c}} = LayerNorm(\sum_i \mathbf{c}_{i})$.
 We apply LayerNorm~\citep{https://doi.org/10.48550/arxiv.1607.06450} to mitigate the effect of having multiple depending sentences.
 We then predict the distribution of bias label for the news article distribution with a linear classifier over this head's embedding: $\hat{\mathbf{y}}_k = softmax(FFN(\bar\mathbf{c}))$.
 During training, we treat each attention head as a component in a mixture model, averaging the class probabilities to predict the bias: $\hat{\mathbf{y}} = \frac{1}{N}\sum^N_{k=1}\hat{\mathbf{y}}_k$.
 At test time, we propagate the document-level label to a single main sentence and corresponding supporting sentences (i.e. context clusters) for each head according to $\mathop{\arg \max}\limits_{i}P_{main}(S_i|S_0)$.